 While Novopay and Talent2 are the names we may remember from the debacle, this is not necessarily a fairly earned bad reputation.
 Although the software had a few bugs, more crucially, it didn’t match business process - so one had to change

-One of the other key learnings following the official Novopay Enquiry was not only that its main weakness was mismanagement of the Novopay vendor relationship, but also the “need to identify and engage with customers and users in a meaningful way throughout change projects”.
+One of the other key learnings following the official Novopay Enquiry was not only that its main weakness was mismanagement of the Novopay vendor relationship, but also the “need to identify and engage with customers and users in a meaningful way throughout change projects”, as identified by a report by the Institute of Directors.

 The critical point here to consider is that the same software has examples of working fine elsewhere.
 To ensure success, it is all about matching the business process and that can only be driven from the top.